 Important considerations:

-• Coverage applies primarily to approved care services
+• Coverage applies primarily to approved personal care and support services

-• Room and board costs are typically the resident’s responsibility
+• Room and board costs are generally the resident’s financial responsibility

 • Functional eligibility criteria must be met

-Families should confirm eligibility requirements directly with the Alabama Medicaid Agency or consult a qualified elder law professional.
+Families should confirm current eligibility requirements directly with Alabama Medicaid or consult a qualified elder law advisor before making financial decisions.

 How Alabama Assisted Living Costs Compare to Other States